Kayli/logspub/aerospace/astrophysics.md

       - multiverse - can control collections of universes (type 5)
       - humans - ones that don't qualify, like we are now (type 0)

+- dark matter particles
+  - does not interact with photons
+  - rarely interacts with itself
+  - slow-moving
+  - interacts with other particles via gravity
+  - candidates
+    - sterile neutrino
+    - axion
+    - supersymmetric twin

 ## cluster/group